victorjunnanpan/pansyntaxlab/content/publication/_index.md

 • Pan, Victor Junnan (2024).
 [A multi-dimensional derivation model under the free-MERGE system: labor division between syntax and the C-I interface], invited lecture given at *English Department of Dongguk University*, Seoul, February 1.

+• Xu, Zetao (2024) On reduced structures in Chinese: A labeling approach, invited talk at *Extra SIL talk*, Utrecht University, Utrecht, October 9th.

+• Xu, Zetao (2024) A Comparative Investigation on the Micro and Macro-Contact of Wu Dialects in China and Europe, invited talk at *CUHK-EHESS Postgraduate Workshop on Language and Cultural Contact Along the Frontiers of China, Ancient and Modern*, The Chinese University of Hong Kong, Hong Kong SAR, March 27th.

 ### 2023
 • Li, Xiangyu and Victor Junnan Pan (2023).
 [Nominal phrase with relative clause in Mandarin Chinese: Labeling and Antilocality], talk given at *Workshop: Factors in Natural Language Design – the Nominal Domain and Beyond (FIND 2023)*, Gottingen, Germany, December 11-12.